FranDT/CloudComputingProjects/CephProject/README.md

 ```
 lxc exec juju-f7b247-3-lxd-1 /bin/bash
 ```
-go to the directory "home/ubuntu" and run the server:
+for each one, go to the directory "home/ubuntu" and run the server:
 ```
 python3 server_api.py
 ```
 ## Running the load balancer
-open machine 172.16.3.207 and go to directory cephLB. from there run the docker container named "ceph-lb":
+open machine 172.16.3.207 and go to directory cephLB. from there, run the docker container named "ceph-lb":
 ```
 docker run -p 8080:8080 -it ceph-lb
 ```